Getting Started Edit

 managedDomainsOnly Edit

-filter should be given any string, to enable it.
+The managedDomainsOnly filter should be given any string, to enable it.

 If enabled, the result set is restricted to only those entities where the user is an admin or manager of the domain of the entity.

-It is available on Category
+It is available on Category, User, Theme and Domain entities.

 entities.